kwong70/shakesearch/README.md

 ## Future Improvments
 1. Concept matching (love -> monologue about love)
 1b.
-Finds oppososite concepts (love -> love and hatred)
+Finds opposite of the concept (love -> love and hatred)
-2. Search based off speaker (hamlet, love -> search for hamlet talking about love)
+2. Search based off character (hamlet, love -> search for hamlet talking about love)

 ## Test Queries
 #### "He is married?"